All Episodes

 All right, so we've got that.

-We're gonna get to that today.
+We're going to get to that today.

-She wears a cowboy hat, and so you can recognize her, and she has been one of the most outspoken vitriolic critics of Donald Trump.
+And she has been one of the most outspoken vitriolic critics of Donald Trump.

 Anyway, and on Wednesday, Democratic Representative Frederica Wilson gave an account of what President Trump said on the phone following her son's death.